 Who gets it?

-The cause is predominantly genetic.
-About one-third of the families of children with CAE report a family history of similar seizures.
-The brothers and sisters of children with CAE have about a 10% chance of developing epilepsy.
+The cause is usually genetic.
+About 1 out of 3 families of children with CAE report a family history of similar seizures.
+The brothers and sisters of children with CAE have about a 1 in 10 chance of developing epilepsy.

 - A good history of what has happened and any other health and learning problems is the first step in diagnosing CAE.
 A physical exam looks for other problems that could cause or be associated with the seizures.